brono4/XSS-challenges/README.md

 ---
 ### 👨‍💻 Author
-💻 Made with ❤️ by Bruno (aka XSS Hunter)
+💻 Made with ❤️ by Bruno.